Wastewater Clarifier Performance

 The weir overflow rate (WOR) parameter is used to determine both the potential for short-circuiting in the clarifier and excessive velocities over the weir which would increase the quantity of solids carried out of the clarifier.
 The weir overflow rate is the number of gallons of wastewater that flow over one lineal foot of weir per day.
 The typical WOR range for primary clarifiers is 10,000 to 20,000 gallons per day per lineal foot of weir.

-Where GFD represents gallons per day.
+Where GPD represents gallons per day.

 Surface Settling Rate or Surface Loading Rate

-The recommended surface loading rate for primary clarifiers is 300 to 1,200 gallons per day (GFD)/square foot.
+The recommended surface loading rate for primary clarifiers is 300 to 1,200 gallons per day (GPD)/square foot.
 Loading rates are sometimes varied in response to wastewater temperature, being decreased, by putting more clarifiers in service, during the colder season.
 During summertime conditions, when the wastewater temperature is elevated, having fewer clarifiers in service will reduce detention time, reducing the potential for septic sludge, though the solids loading rate increases.

 The area and circumference of a circle is calculated as follows: